unicef/publicgoods-toolkit/procurement.md

 OSQA has a track record of success in government agencies.
 We have performed OSQA and seen it work well at several levels of government, from federal to local.
-In one instance, OSQA was begin long after the primary development vendor had begun work, and it was too late to establish open source practices from day one.
+In one instance, OSQA was begun long after the primary development vendor had begun work, and it was too late to establish open source practices from day one.
 Instead, the OSQA team worked with the vendor and the procuring agency to identify process failures and teach open source best practices.
-Over time, vendor participants as well as agency staff began to reap the benefits of investing in process.
+Over time, vendor participants as well as agency staff began to reap the benefits of investing in the process.
 After some time, teams embraced the process because it paid visible dividends (eventually including independent deployment by another jurisdiction).
 OSQA was able to back away, leaving the project to manage the process on its own.
 In later